What if I Cannot Find the Party I Want to Sue?

 Why Do You Need to Know the Location of the Party to be Sued?

 Personal service is effected by leaving a physical copy of the originating process with the party being sued.
+This can be at the residential address, workplace address and/or registered office address of the party.

 If the party is a body corporate (e.g. a company), personal service is effected by: